4. Registration for vaccination (including FAQ)

 Without these documents, the vaccination appointment is cancelled and it will not be possible to access the centre for COVID-19 vaccination.

-- People vaccinated before 21st June will receive their COVID certificate digitally by activating links received by SMS.
+- People vaccinated before 21st June should receive their COVID certificate digitally by activating links received by SMS.

-- People who only had one dose of vaccine due to a previous infection documented by a PCR test, an antigen test or serology, will have to apply online by filling in the online e-démarches COVID certificates form to obtain their vaccination certificate.
+- People who only had one dose of vaccine due to a previous infection documented by a PCR test, an antigen test or serology, should apply online by filling in the online e-démarches COVID certificates form to obtain their vaccination certificate.

 Full details on how to obtain a COVID certificate: COVID certificate for vaccinated persons